MegadudeCC/Minecraft-Progression-Reloaded/README.md

 > This modpack uses custom scripts made in JavaScript with KubeJS, which provides custom features for this modpack.
 You can learn more about KubeJS here: [KubeJS](https://kubejs.com/)

 <details>
-<summary>Mod List - 69 Mods</summary>
+<summary>Mod List - 73 Mods</summary>

 These are the mods in the modpack in alphabetical order (also includes some resource packs).
 Some of them are from fabulously optimized, some of them are libraries for each other, and some of them add cool features.
+This mod list is for the most recent version of the pack.
+Some older releases may have different mods in them.

  - [Advancement Info](https://modrinth.com/mod/advancementinfo) shows more information about advancement requirements
  - [Aileron](https://modrinth.com/mod/aileron) overhauls the elytra